rdkit/rdkit/Code/MinimalLib/README.md

 # Example: npm run build -- Release_2021_03_1
 ```

 This command will default to using the `master` branch if no version is provided.
+Also, checkout the `build_rdkitjs.sh` file and the minimallib `Dockerfile` to see how things are tied together.

 ### Releasing a new npm version of the package

 **Note: To release new versions, you need to be a member of the @rdkit npm organization.**

-Make sure you are login to npm with a user member of the @rdkit npm organization:
+Make sure you are login to npm with a user who's a member of the @rdkit npm organization:

 ```bash
 npm login